nils-gb156/webgis-backend-api/README.md

   Returns all controls for road section 6803, absteigend nach `naechstekontrolle` sortiert.

 ## Notes
-- The API connects to multiple PostgreSQL databases as configured in your `.env` file.
+- The API connects to multiple PostgreSQL databases as configured in your `db/config.js` file.
 - Make sure your local PostgreSQL is accessible from Docker (use `host.docker.internal` as DB_HOST on Windows).